This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-Apart from being a fasting dish, this sabudana khichdi is often prepared in Indian household for breakfast or as an evening snack.
+Apart from being a fasting dish, this sabudana khichdi is often prepared in Indian households for breakfast or as an evening snack.

 The recipe that is shared here is of Traditional Maharashtrian Style Sabudanayachi Khichdi made in ghee.

-Their are only three basic ingredients that goes into making this delicious recipe, those are soaked sabudana (sago / tapioca pearls), potatoes and roasted peanut powder which is called Shengdanyacha kut in Marathi.
+There are only three essential ingredients that go into making this delicious recipe, those are soaked sabudana (sago / tapioca pearls), potatoes and roasted peanut powder which is called Shengdanyacha kut in Marathi.

-Soft tender sabudana pearls are tossed along with potatoes then coated with crunchy peanut powder.
+Soft tender sabudana pearls are tossed with potatoes and then coated with crunchy peanut powder.
 Very basic spices and herbs are used for tempering this khichdi.
-This is a gluten free recipe and can be made vegan if used oil instead of ghee.
+This is a gluten-free recipe and can be made vegan if used oil instead of ghee.

-Potatoes can be boiled, peeled, cut in cubes and used in this recipe or you can thinly slice raw potato and directly add them in the tempering, cook till tender before adding sabudana.
+Potatoes can be boiled, peeled, cut in cubes and used in this recipe or you can thinly slice a raw potatoes and directly add them in the tempering, cook till tender before adding sabudana.

 Sabudana khichdi is prepared in our home almost every week.
-We love to have it with a dollop of yogurt by the side.
-This khichdi is mostly made during fast such as Sankashti Chaturthi, Ekasdahi, Angariki, Mahashivratri, Navratri.
+We love to have it with a dollop of yoghurt by the side.
+This khichdi is mostly made during fasts such as Sankashti Chaturthi, Ekasdahi, Angariki, Mahashivratri, and Navratri.

 You will find this traditional sabudana khichdi served in many restaurants along with curd on the side or with peanut & coconut chutney.